lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 @enduml
 ```

-As it can be appreciated in the precious diagram, the MCS SW architecture has a hierarchical design and each SW Program
+As it can be appreciated in the previous diagram, the MCS SW architecture has a hierarchical design and each SW Program
 is placed at a certain level of the hierarchy as detailed in the table below.

 | Level | Program | Higher Level Program | Lower Level Program |